 Pirating software, music, or movies

 If you or someone on your computer is participating in a bit torrent program or some other unlawful exchange of copyrighted music, movies, or software, you may be at risk.
-Sometimes these files and programs contain viruses, spyware or malicious software in addition to what you believe your are downloading.
+Sometimes these files and programs contain viruses, spyware or malicious software in addition to what you believe you are downloading.

 No antivirus spyware scanner

 If you're running a computer with Microsoft Windows, we highly recommended you have some form of antivirus and spyware protection.
 This software removes existing (if any) viruses and helps prevent future infections.